 All medical information and medical records are considered confidential and will not be released to anyone without the patient’s consent except as noted in the "Notice of Privacy Practices" below.
 For students 18 years of age and older, medical information will not be released to parents without prior consent.
 For students younger than 18 years of age, confidentiality is maintained as protected by law, specifically regarding reproductive health issues.

 We will contact you any time your son or daughter requests that we do so, and always in the event of a life-threatening emergency.
 In general, we encourage students to communicate with their parents about anything, other than a minor illness that needs medical attention.
 This allows you to share in decision making, particularly if a referral is necessary.

 The Health Center is bound by laws governing confidentiality which affects all individuals 18 years of age or older.
 This need not be a barrier to expressing your concerns and our offering our reassurance.
 If you become concerned about the health or well being of your son or daughter, please do not hesitate to call.
 If it is urgent and the Health Center is closed, contact the Department of Public Safety.

 For more information or to report a problem:

 If you have questions and/or would like additional information regarding any rights included in this notice, you may contact the Springfield College Health Center director at (413) 748-3175 or at Springfield College Health Center, 263 Alden Street, Springfield, MA 01109.

 If you believe your privacy rights have been violated, you may file a complaint with the Springfield College Health Center by contacting Springfield College Health Center director at (413) 748-3175 or at Springfield College Health Center, 263 Alden Street, Springfield, MA 01109.
-You may also file a complaint by contacting Christopher Neronha, vice president and general counsel at (413) 748-3628.
+You may also file a complaint by contacting the Office of General Counsel at (413) 748-3271.

 There will be no retaliation against you for filing a complaint.